-Blue Sky Plan software allows the user to select and remove part of the surface (model) and close any holes which can be created during the process.
+Blue Sky Plan software allows to select and remove part of the surface (model) and close holes, which can be created in the process.

-All the necessary tools are available in the Model Edit panel.
-Using the "Selection Brush" the user can select a part of the surface and remove it by pressing the "Cut Selected Area" button.
-This way the user can clean the surface from scuttered parts or "extract" a tooth, for example.
+All necessary tools are available in Model Edit panel.
+Using a "Selection Brush" the user can select a part of the surface and remove them by pressing "Cut Selected Area" button.
+This way user can clean the surface from scuttered parts or "extract" a tooth for example.

-Removing parts of the model, however, will create a hole (or several).
-The "Holes Closing Tool" can be used to close them.
-The user can select and close one specific hole using "Select Holes Manually".
+Removal of parts of model however will create a hole (or several).
+"Holes Closing Tool" can be used to close them.
+User can select and close one specific hole using "Select Holes Manually".
 It is also possible to close all of them at once.

-Note: This tool is made for closing smaller and simpler holes.
+Note: This tool is made for closing of smaller and simpler holes.
 More complicated cases may take a long time.
-The complete closure and repair of the model can be done using the "Close Model" tool, which also creates a stone model with a base in the process.
+Complete closure and repair of model can be done using "Close Model" tool, which also creates a stone model with a base in the process.

-Surface irregularities can be fixed using the "Model Outlines Editing Tool" which can only be used in the orthogonal view (it doesn't work in the 3D view).
-For final modifications and polishing the surface of the closed hole, the "Smoothing Brush Tool" can be used.
+Irregularities of surface can be fixed using "Model Outlines Editing Tool" which can be only used in orthogonal view (it doesn't work in 3D view).
+For final modifications and polish of surface of closed hole "Smooting Brush Tool" can be used.

-Scan Body Registration 12.
+12. Scan Body Registration